MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-health-modeling.md

 ---
-title: Mission-critical workloads - Health modeling and observability
+title: Health modeling and observability of mission-critical workloads on Azure
 description: This design area will focus on the process to define a robust health model, mapping quantified application health states through observability and operational constructs to achieve operational maturity
 author: calcof
 ms.author: calcof